 Solely funded by donations and grants - not property taxes.

-PHASE II expansion will begin in July, but we still need your support!
+PHASE II expansion began in July, but we still need your support!

 There are still opportunities to support the New Boston Rail Trail Rehab Project.